010.00P Employment Outcome Procedure

 For a status 26 closure, the record of services needs to include the following points.

-- Individual has been employed for a minimum of 90 days;
+- Individual has been employed for a minimum of 90 days; or for supported employment for a minimum of 90 days after transition to extended services;

 - Individual is approaching the 90-day mark in employment, efforts have been made to contact the individual directly to inquire as to the success that the individual is having on the job and to seek the involvement of the individual in the decision to close the case;